Police corruption: Controlling

 Prosecution of corruption is based on the 1997 Criminal Code.
-Article 337 of the code states that "a public official who abuses the office, oversteps the limits of official authority, or fails to perform the official duty with the aim of obtaining pecuniary gain or other non-pecuniary benefit could be charged criminally".
+Article 337 of the code states that "a public official who abuses the office, oversteps the limits of official authority, or fails to perform the official duty to obtain pecuniary gain or other non-pecuniary benefit could be charged criminally".
 As well as this, section 347 of the code prohibits the acceptance of a bribe by any public official, explicitly listing police officers.
 These two sections provide grounds for the prosecution of police for several forms of police corruption.

-In order to establish a successful corruption-control system in Croatia it is essential that police be held responsible for corruption.
+In order to establish a successful corruption-control system in Croatia, it is essential that the police be held responsible for corruption.
 There must be a legally sound basis for the punishment of corrupt police officers and legal tools to achieve this punishment.
-Section 337 and 347 makes this achievable, as do the sanctions listed in the Criminal Code.
+Sections 337 and 347 make this achievable, as do the sanctions listed in the Criminal Code.
 As well as this, these norms of not accepting police corruption should be enforced.
 That is, police officers must be held responsible for their actions and sanctions should be exercised.

 Cyprus

 Police corruption in Cyprus is unofficially monitored by the Independent Authority for the Investigation of Allegations and Complaints Against the Police.
 In 2013, the Authority heard a total of 145 complaints against the police by the public, from 132 complaints in 2012.
 However, there is no official, government-mandated authority to combat and monitor corruption, nor an official government anti-corruption strategy.
 Corruption within the Cyprus Police should be handled internally, as per the Cyprus Code of Police Ethics.

 Corrupt activities among the police are typically defined as using a position of power to influence particular decisions, such as nepotism, the giving and taking of bribes, accessing information that is not directly related to an officer's current work or investigation(s), and lower levels of organised crime are also commonly noted in cases of police corruption.

 A Eurobarometer Report by the European Commission in 2009 indicated that the grand majority of Cypriots (94%) believe that corruption is widespread in the police and the wider public affairs sector at national, regional, and local levels.
 A follow-up survey in 2012 indicated that 97% of Cypriots believed that corruption was a major issue for the country.

-The 2009 report also showed that 89% of Cypriots believed that corruption was widespread within the Cyprian Police Service involving bribes and the abuse of positions of power (nepotism), compared to an average of 39% of European Union citizens believing corruption is widespread among their own police services or institution.
+The 2009 report also showed that 89% of Cypriots believed that corruption was widespread within the Cyprian Police Service involving bribes and the abuse of positions of power (nepotism), compared to an average of 39% of European Union citizens believing corruption is widespread among their own police services or institutions.
 Additionally, 80% of Cyprian respondents to the Eurobarometer 2009 Report agreed that corruption is unavoidable within the public, police, and government sectors, whereas only 14% disagreed with the statement.